You’ve reduced the amount you feed your dog, switched them to kibble for obese dogs, and maybe even tried

 So a fresh diet is more diverse in living bacteria and offers your dog those living bacteria to populate their guts.
-Greater richness, evenness, and diversity of gut bacteria are associated with better health and digestion.
+Volhard used the AnimalBiome test to test the microbiome and in the report, we learned some very important things.
+AnimalBiome educated us that greater richness, evenness, and diversity of gut bacteria are associated with better health and digestion.
 Lower diversity is associated with a number of health conditions, including Inflammatory Bowel Disease and obesity.
-Here are the top 3 types of bacteria that have an immediate effect on a dog’s weight:
+Here are the top 3 types of bacteria that Animal Biome identify as having an immediate effect on a dog’s weight:

 If you are concerned about an obese dog, trying a prebiotic that supports bacteria that produce short-chain fatty acids, a byproduct bacteria make when breaking down fiber, could help.
 These byproducts are thought to help humans feel full, which, if also true in pets, might make your dog eat less.
 A change in diet could also help shift the microbiome toward bacteria that are found in lean individuals.